csabapalfi/basic-html-css/README.md

 ### adding color to text

 * ```color``` property
-* add it to html element to set the color for all text on the page
+* add it to body element to set the color for all text on the page

 ### font-family